 Learning and socialising

-Considering that towns and villages were likely more self-sufficient (and therefore probably more insular) back then; and given that forms of mass media were limited to the newspaper and stereo view cards, it's fair to say that the Summer Meetings offered participants a breadth of information and social interaction that was completely unavailable to them at home.
+Considering that towns and villages were likely more self-sufficient (and therefore more insular) back then; and given that forms of mass media were limited to the newspaper and stereo view cards, it's fair to say that the Summer Meetings offered participants a breadth of information and social interaction that was unavailable to them at home.

 Add to this the opportunity of visiting Oxford's renowned colleges and environs and you have the perfect holiday: learn new things, meet new people and explore new places.